-ANNEX F: HY_Features - INSPIRE Hydrography Theme
+ANNEX E: HY_Features - INSPIRE Hydrography Theme

 This table assigns core features as defined in the INSPIRE Hydrography theme [2] to HY_Features core concepts.
 It also indicates relationship between both terms and potential conditions in which they can be associated.

 This table should not be understood in terms of a ‘conceptual mapping’ of clearly defined relationships between two logical concepts, but rather as a simple approach to show compatibility of concepts, based on the meaning expressed in the definitions, and without imposing a particular implementation.
 Since each dataset that implements the INSPIRE theme will have a different legacy of documentation and information modeling, a conceptual mapping would be expressed differently.
 Applications implementing the INSPIRE Hydrography theme can use this listing to understand how a particular dataset may relate to the HY_Features concepts.